influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withMarkInfrequentAccessAfterDays(markInfrequentAccessAfterDays)
 ```

-MarkInfrequentAccessAfterDays is the number of days before we convert the objects in the bucket to Infrequent Access (IA) storage type
+"MarkInfrequentAccessAfterDays is the number of days before we convert the objects in the bucket to Infrequent Access (IA) storage type"

 ## obj oss.secretKeySecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn oss.secretKeySecret.withKey